Methamphetamine is a man made central nervous system stimulant.

 Treatment for schizoaffective disorder includes:

 Medication : Some of the medicine a person needs depends on whether they have symptoms of depression or bipolar disorder, along with symptoms that suggest schizophrenia.
 The main medications that doctors prescribe for psychotic symptoms such as delusions, hallucinations, and disordered thinking are called antipsychotics.
-All antipsychotic drugs likely have value in the treatment of schizoaffective disorder, but paliperidone extended release (Invega) is the only drug that the FDA has approved to treat schizoaffective disorder.
+Many antipsychotic drugs have value in the treatment of schizoaffective disorder.
 For mood-related symptoms, someone may take an antidepressant medication or a mood stabilizer such as lithium.
 They often will also take an antipsychotic medication.

 Psychotherapy : The goal of this type of counseling is to help the person learn about their illness, set goals, and manage everyday problems related to the disorder.
 Family therapy can help families become more effective in relating to and helping a loved one who has schizoaffective disorder.